 57 miles from Koh Lanta Lighthouse

-The mangrove creek, which extends several kilometres and is navigable by dinghy, runs through a stunning limestone cave (Crocodile Cave).
+The mangrove creek, which extends several kilometres and is navigable by dinghy at mid to high tide, runs through a stunning limestone cave (Crocodile Cave).
+The cave trip is less crowded than Tham Morakot and is a must see.
 Sea turtle nursing ponds built to raise hatchlings of endangered species stand at the entrance to the park administration building.

-Other amenities include bamboo houses, bungalows, a small store, restaurant, museum, visitors’ centre, communications office, public toilets, and a library.
-Just south of the settlement is the oldest road on the island, built in 1937, running 11 kilometres to Ao Talo Wao and a further 8 kilometres to Ao Talo Udung.
+Other amenities include bamboo houses, bungalows, a small store, restaurant, museum, visitors’ centre, communications office, public toilets and a library.
+Just south of the settlement is the island’s oldest road, built in 1937, running 11 kilometres to Ao Talo Wao and a further eight kilometres to Ao Talo Udung.
 A branch track goes to Ao Son on the west coast.
-These are all recommended trekking paths from the main campground area and pass by waterfalls in the hills.
+All are recommended trekking paths from the main campground area and pass by waterfalls in the hills.

 11 miles from Ao Pante